What is norovirus? The symptoms, warning signs and when you should worry

 “But even healthy adults can get really sick from it because it’s so contagious.”

-“Common symptoms of norovirus include nausea, diarrhoea, and vomiting,” says Sharma.
+“Common symptoms of norovirus include nausea, diarrhoea, and vomiting,” said Dr Sharma.
 “In some cases, individuals may also experience additional symptoms such as fever, headaches, and body aches.

 “It is important to monitor these symptoms and seek medical attention if they become severe or persistent.”

-Tang adds: “The most important thing to watch for is dehydration, especially in young children or older adults, as it can happen quickly due to vomiting and diarrhoea.”
+Dr Tang added: “The most important thing to watch for is dehydration, especially in young children or older adults, as it can happen quickly due to vomiting and diarrhoea.”

-“The key is to stay hydrated by drinking plenty of fluids, especially if you’re vomiting or have diarrhoea,” advises Tang.
+“The key is to stay hydrated by drinking plenty of fluids, especially if you’re vomiting or have diarrhoea,” advised Dr Tang.
 “In extreme cases, where dehydration becomes a problem, some people may need intravenous fluids.”

 Can we do anything to prevent it?

-“The most important thing is washing your hands regularly with soap and water, especially after using the bathroom or before eating,” says Tang.
+“The most important thing is washing your hands regularly with soap and water, especially after using the bathroom or before eating,” said Dr Tang.
 “Hand sanitisers aren’t as effective against norovirus, so good old-fashioned handwashing is key.

 “Also, make sure to clean and disinfect surfaces, especially in kitchens and bathrooms, and wash fruits and vegetables thoroughly before eating.

-“If someone around you has norovirus, it’s best to avoid direct contact and be extra on top with your hygiene.
+“If someone around you has norovirus, it’s best to avoid direct contact and be extra on top of your hygiene.
 If symptoms continue, contact a GP.”

 Bookmark popover